-- Online application - Personal statement - Three references: Please send this form to your three individual references. - Transcripts: Official transcripts must be submitted directly to the Office of Admissions, Pacific School of Religion, 1798 Scenic Avenue, Berkeley, CA 94709.
+- Online application

+- Personal statement

+- Transcripts: Official transcripts must be submitted directly to the Office of Admissions, Pacific School of Religion, 1798 Scenic Avenue, Berkeley, CA 94709.
 If you can send them electronically, please have them sent to admissions@psr.edu.
-Unofficial transcripts may be used for review purposes; however, the official transcripts must be received prior to registration and matriculation. - \$50 application fee - Doctor of Ministry: Applicants for this program are required to submit a resume/C.V. and have an admissions interview with the Rev. Dr. James Lawrence, director of the program.
+Unofficial transcripts may be used for review purposes; however, the official transcripts must be received prior to registration and matriculation.

+- \$50 application fee

+- Doctor of Ministry: Applicants for this program are required to submit a resume/C.V. and have an admissions interview with the Rev. Dr. James Lawrence, director of the program.